MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application.md

     Stop-NAVServerInstance -ServerInstance BC140
     ```

-## Task 3: Upgrade the version 14.0 application to the version 15.0 platform
+## Task 3: Upgrade the version 14.0 application database to the version 15.0 platform

-This task converts an application database from the version 14.0 platform to the version 15.0 platform.
+This task runs a technical upgrade on the application database to convert it from the version 14.0 platform to the version 15.0 platform.
 The conversion updates the system tables of the database to the new schema (data structure) and provides the latest platform features and performance enhancements.

-1. Run a technical upgrade on the application database.
+1. Start [!INCLUDE[adminshell](../developer/includes/adminshell.md)] for version 15.0 as an administrator.

-    Start [!INCLUDE[adminshell](../developer/includes/adminshell.md)] for version 15.0 as an administrator, and run the Invoke-NAVApplicationDatabaseConversion cmdlet:
+2. Run the Invoke-NAVApplicationDatabaseConversion cmdlet to start the conversion:

     ```
     Invoke-NAVApplicationDatabaseConversion -DatabaseServer .\BCDEMO -DatabaseName "Demo Database BC (14-0)"